 We came out into a more open area were gravel chippings had been scattered in the past giving an alkaline flora.
 Hairy St Johnswort was prolific.
 Pink Century was flowering.
 A Tufted Duck with Ducklings was seen on one of the settling ponds.

-Finally we looked into the community woodland planted a few years ago..
+Finally, we looked into the community woodland planted a few years ago..
 Here the grass had grown very tall.
-It was dusk by then Two members wandered in and found a large numbers of moths in the grass.
+It was dusk by then Two members wandered in and found a large number of moths in the grass.

 Fal noted 100 species of plant.
 Jill noted fungi and rusts of which the most interesting was Lurid Bolete.
 Also 23 insect galls on various host plants, a variety of insects,1 spider, 1 millipede and 3 snails.

-Planning permission to build 900 houses had been given but we were pleased to here that this decision is to be reviewed..
+Planning permission to build 900 houses had been given but we were pleased to hear that this decision is to be reviewed..